-The current MTFS forecast, set out at Table 1 below, and identifies the ongoing pressure the Council is facing, and it is clear to see that the Council faces marked increases in cost and price pressures in years 2024/25 onwards.
-It should be noted that at this stage, the MTFS excludes fees and charge increases for 2024/25 as these are to be considered as part of the Council's Budget Strategy which will be submitted alongside this MTFS to Cabinet.
+The current MTFS forecast, set out at Table 1 below, and identifies the future pressure that the Council would be facing, and it is clear to see that the Council faces a marked increases in cost and price pressures in years 2024/25 onwards.
+It should be noted at this stage that due to the projected financial resources (including the government provisional settlement) and economic pressures outlined above, the current MTFS forecast shows a cumulative funding gap of £2.78m over the lifetime of this MTFS.